dentarg/auth0-blog/_posts/2017-07-27-authenticating-android-apps-developed-with-kotlin.markdown

 }
 ```

 The `onCreate` function was changed to get a reference to the binding object related to the layout, in order to initialize the `loggedIn` variable as false, and to set the listener to the `loginButton`.
 The login function, which is called when the user clicks on the login button, triggers the `WebAuthProvider` component exposed by Auth0's library.
-This component has to be initialized with an instance of `Auth0`, which depends on the *Client ID* of the *Kotlin To Do App (Test Client)* and on our Auth0 domain.
+This component has to be initialized with an instance of `Auth0`, which depends on the *Client ID* of the *Kotlin To Do App (Test Application)* and on our Auth0 domain.
 This is the same domain that we exported as an environment variable before running the backend application.

 Both of these properties, `auth0_client_id` and `auth0_domain`, are read from the `strings.xml` file.
-Let's open this file and add them with the values that we find in the *Kotlin To Do App (Test Client)* that was created for us on Auth0:
+Let's open this file and add them with the values that we find in the *Kotlin To Do App (Test Application)* that was created for us on Auth0:

 ```xml
 <resources>